 Recommendations don’t come from one positive interaction.
-With the number of touchpoints, technology has allowed for, customer expectations are higher than ever.
+With the amount of touch points technology has allowed for, customer expectations are higher than ever.
 That’s why it is essential that your brand or business is actively working to create real human connections with your customers.

 Customer Experience Starts At Discovery

 How are people discovering your brand or business?
-Are they receiving verbal referrals or are you seeing a lot of traffic from social media?
-Maybe you’re investing in search engine marketing, or are getting in front of people at events.
+It is through verbal referrals or are you seeing a lot of traffic from social media?
+Maybe you’ve been investing in search engine marketing, or maybe you are getting in front of people at events.
 Don’t know how your brand is being discovered?
 You’ll want to check out this blog on sentiment data.